 3.1 Renewal.
 Prior to the expiration of the ANG Service and the NOVA Service and unless Calpine shall have previously provided ECC with notice of Calpine’s request for non-renewal (the “Non-Renewal Notification”), ECC shall renew the term of the Canadian Assigned Capacity, in accordance with the then existing requirements of ANG and NOVA for the shorter of (i) a renewal term ending November 1, 2023, or (ii) the longest renewal term allowed by ANG’s and NOVA’s then existing tariffs.
 Notwithstanding anything to the contrary in this Agreement, ECC shall only be obligated to exercise its right of renewal for the Canadian Assigned Capacity to the extent such renewal rights are then permitted.

-3.2 Renewal Notification Timing.
+3.2 Non-Renewal Notification Timing.
 Calpine shall provide ECC with the Non-Renewal Notification sixty (60) days in advance of any renewal notification deadlines required by ANG and NOVA.
 ECC and ENA shall bear no liability for Calpine’s failure to provide such timely Non-Renewal Notification to ECC.
-For six (6) months after the Effective Date of this Agreement, Enron shall negotiate with ANG and NOVA to attempt to establish alternative arrangements with ANG and NOVA that would alleviate the need forCalpine to provide ECC to exercise its rights of renewal for the Canadian Assigned Capacity (the “Alternative Arrangements”).
+For six (6) months after the Effective Date of this Agreement, Enron shall negotiate with ANG and NOVA to attempt to establish alternative arrangements with ANG and NOVA that would alleviate the need for ECC to exercise its rights of renewal for the Canadian Assigned Capacity (the “Alternative Arrangements”).
 The Alternative Arrangements may include assignment of ECC’s renewal rights to Calpine prior to the Commencement Date.
 If Enron is successful in negotiating the Alternative Arrangements and the Alternative Arrangements are acceptable to Calpine and Enron, in their sole discretion, the Alternative Arrangements shall be implemented by the appropriate documentation being executed in writing by Calpine and Enron and, if necessary, ANG and NOVA.
 Upon execution of a written document(s) implementing the Alternative Arrangements, the exercise of renewal rights by ECC shall not be required under this Article 3 and, to the extent that the Alternative Arrangements are comprised of the assignment of the renewal rights to Calpine or similar arrangements, such that ECC no longer has any right to the Canadian Assigned Capacity on or after the Commencement Date, ECC shall have no further rights, liabilities or obligations under this Agreement and shall no longer be a Party hereto or obligated hereby.

 3.3 Assignment of Canadian Capacity.
 Upon renewal in accordance with Section 3.1 of this Agreement, ECC shall assign to Calpine and Calpine shall accept such assignment of the Canadian Assigned Capacity effective upon the Commencement Date.
 Upon completion of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall be entitled to all rights and benefits in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date and shall be liable for all liabilities and obligations (including the payment of demand charges) in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date.
-If Calpine provides a Renewal Notification, prior to the Commencement Date, Calpine agrees to satisfy any requirements of either NOVA or ANG and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Canadian Assigned Capacity such that each of NOVA and ANG (i) agrees to look solely to Calpine for all obligations with respect to the Canadian Assigned Capacity and (ii) unconditionally releases ECC from all obligations for demand/reservation charges, and all other charges related to the Canadian Assigned Capacity.
+Provided that Calpine does not provide the Non-Renewal Notification, prior to the Commencement Date, Calpine agrees to satisfy any requirements of either NOVA or ANG and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Canadian Assigned Capacity such that each of NOVA and ANG (i) agrees to look solely to Calpine for all obligations with respect to the Canadian Assigned Capacity and (ii) unconditionally releases ECC from all obligations for demand/reservation charges, and all other charges related to the Canadian Assigned Capacity.